bocadilloproject/bocadillo/docs/how-to/socketio.md

 [event handlers]: https://python-socketio.readthedocs.io/en/latest/server.html#defining-event-handlers

+We're basically done with the socket.io server!
+Let's setup the code to connect to it on the client-side.

 ## Client: connecting to the socket.io server

-We're mostly done with the socket.io server, so let's setup the code to connect to it on the client-side.

 We need to add a new script to the HTML page that will connect to the socket.io server using the `socket.io-client` library.
 This is how it should look like: